joinnextblock/attn-protocol/packages/protocol/docs/ATTN-01.md

 - Clients should query for the latest marketplace event at the current block height to get current parameters
 - The `ref_block_id` and `["a", "<block_coordinate>"]` tag always reference the current block event
 - **Republishing is optional but recommended**: Marketplaces that don't republish will be out of sync with other marketplaces using the same Bitcoin node events
+- **Count metrics are required fields**: The `billboard_count`, `promotion_count`, `attention_count`, and `match_count` fields are required and must be present in all marketplace event content.
+These metrics represent a snapshot of the marketplace state at the current block height.
+Count metrics can be 0 when there are no entities of that type at the specified block height.
+Marketplace operators include these metrics when publishing aggregated statistics to provide visibility into marketplace activity.

 ---